 Minh graduated from Loyola University New Orleans with a double major in management and marketing.
 His leadership as a student includes his services as the External Vice President of the Union of North American Vietnamese Student Association (UNAVSA) and the Executive Director of the UNAVSA Fourth Annual North American Vietnamese Student Conference.

-Media and Social Director
+Deputy and Admin Director

 Huong Nguyen became a member of VAYLA New Orleans in 2006 and became a staff in 2008.
 She was born and raised in New Orleans East, Louisiana.
 She graduated from the University of New Orleans in May 2012, where she majored in Business Marketing.